jkulawik/ServiceChecker/README.md

   * Lists ports visible to the outside world
   * Tries to identify the services running on them
   * Lists vulnerabilities found based on software versions and data about them
-* Scan the local network
+* Local network scanner
-  * The tool determines your local IP to find your network prefix.
-  * The tool presumes a /24 subnet mask (due to considerable issues with getting the network mask via Python), and hence can currently only scan the addresses in the last IP octet range (`X.X.X.1` - `X.X.X.255`).
-It should be sufficient for standard home networks, however.
-  * The tool then does a ping sweep to find active hosts in the network (please note that not all devices are pingable at all times - e.g. Android phones put the Wifi to sleep for battery saving and might not respond consistently.
-This means they will be skipped in the port scan later, too).
-  * It is also possible to scan IPs from a list.
+  * Finds running devices
-  * Check and display the host names, MAC addresses and vendors to make devices easier to identify.
+  * Checks and displays the host names, IPs, MAC addresses and vendors to make devices easier to identify.
-  * Scan for open ports (which hint at potentially vulnerable services running).
-The port list is configurable, but most common and dangerous ones are supplied.
+  * Scans for open ports (which hint at potentially vulnerable services running).
+The port list is configurable, but most common and dangerous ones are listed out-of-the-box.
 * [PLANNED?]
 Check for default credentials on chosen services
 * Passive DHCP scanner that will let you monitor network access attempts.
 It features logging to text files and a MAC whitelist.